 How to Plant

 Harvest at finger size for best texture and flavor.
 Watering prior to harvest makes pulling easier.
-Extend their storage life by cutting off all but 1 inch of the leaves and stem.
-Allow 50 to 95 days from seed to harvest.
+Extend the storage life of carrots by cutting off all but 1 inch of the leaves and stem.
+Allow 50 to 85 days from seed to harvest.

 Insects and Diseases